I am coming to the Library to do research. Where do I start?

 Reader Registration and Access

-Anyone 16 years or older can come in to use the Library, and all researchers must have a Library-issued Reader Identification Card to use the collections.
+Anyone 16 years or older can come in to use the Library, and all researchers must have a Library of Congress library card to use the collections.
 All collections are stored in areas that are closed to the public and to staff without authorization.
 This "closed stack policy," like the reader identification program, ensures the security of the Library's collections.

 Reading Rooms and Research Centers